DarthBanjo/mobileframezeroicons/README.md

-# Mobile Frame Zero Community Ucons
+# Mobile Frame Zero Community Icons

 Original Icons are based on Soren's design.
 Updated icons are based on the following: